Oregon Ducks football statistical leaders

 The Oregon Ducks football statistical leaders are individual statistical leaders of the Oregon Ducks football program in various categories, including passing rushing receiving total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Ducks represent the University of Oregon in the NCAA's Pac-12 Conference.
+As of the upcoming 2024 season, the Ducks represent the University of Oregon in the NCAA Division I FBS Big Ten Conference.

 Although Oregon began competing in intercollegiate football in 1894, the school's official record book considers the "modern era" to have begun around 1940.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: